Grimrukh/soulstruct/README.md

 # soulstruct
-Python tools for inspecting and modding From Software games, including an "all-in-one" graphical interface.
+Python tools for inspecting and modding FromSoftware games.

-**YouTube channel with tutorials: https://youtube.com/grimrukh**
+**YouTube channel with some tutorials: https://youtube.com/grimrukh**

 **Like my stuff?
 Consider supporting me on Patreon <3 https://patreon.com/Grimrukh**